 Background 2

 Equity Advisory Committee purpose 2

 Equity Advisory Committee vision 3

 Desired outcomes 3

 Work-area outcomes 4

 Terms of membership 4

 Equity Advisory Committee operating guidelines 5

-Roles and responsibilities
+Roles and responsibilities 7

-Communication
+Communication 8

 Agenda-setting and meeting format 8

 Criteria for department work to be brought to the committee 9

 Sub-committees 10

 Committee recommendation-making 10

 Conflict resolution 11

 This charter is a living document.
-It was first created in spring 2020 and will be reviewed annually to check on progress and update as needed.
+It was first created in spring 2020 and reviewed and updated in spring 2024 and again in spring 2025.
+It will continue to be reviewed annually to check on progress and update as needed.